ShanePAustin/pands-project2021/README.md

 #### 3.1.1 Data Integrity

 With the data imported a summary was performed to assess the data integrity and discern the overall structure.
-To test data integrity three tests were performed to check for missing fields and data consistency.
+To test data integrity three tests were performed to check for missing fields and data consistency [13].
 The tests performed were:

 1. ```shape``` - This is a utility of NumPy to return the number of attributes and the length of each attribute.
 2. ```count``` - This expands on shape and shows the length of each attribute to check if no data is missing
 3. ```count``` per Species - This check the balance of the dataset to confirm each flower species has an equal length

-The code and the ouput of those tests is shown here:
+The code and the ouput of those tests is shown here :

 ``` python
 shape = df.shape